 - Global markets represented by Russell Global Index

-- S. bank loan sector represented by bank loan sector of the Bloomberg Barclays U.S. Aggregate Bond Index
+- S. bank loan sector represented by bank loan sector of the Bloomberg U.S. Aggregate Bond Index

 - Oil represented by WTI crude prices.